mindmapsai/MDAT-final-maybe/VERCEL_DEPLOYMENT.md

 If you get "No such file or directory" error:
 1. Ensure the **Root Directory** is set to `./` in Vercel
 2. Check that the `multi-department-system/` directory exists in your repository
+3. The install command uses `--prefix` to install dependencies in the subdirectory
-3. The build command uses `--prefix` to run npm commands in the subdirectory
+4. The build command uses `--prefix` to run build commands in the subdirectory
-4. The build process creates `multi-department-system/build/` then copies to root `build/`
+5. The build process creates `multi-department-system/build/` then copies to root `build/`
-5. Verify the build completes successfully in the deployment logs
+6. Verify the build completes successfully in the deployment logs